Complete Guide to Salesforce Entitlements and Milestones in Service Cloud

 As their name indicates, Entitlements can indicate the type and level of support your customers are entitled to receive.
 In other words, what special perks do they get as your customer?

-Here are some example business cases that would be a good fit for Salesforce Entitlements:
+Here are some example business cases that would be a good fit for Service Cloud Entitlements: